 Babu Ji is not your typical Indian joint.

-Jessi and Jennifer Singh, the team who created four highly acclaimed restaurants, Babu Ji in NYC’s Alphabet City, Horn Please and Babu Ji of Melbourne, Australia (both sold 2015) and Dhaba at the Mill of Kyneton, Australia (sold in 2013), come full circle, bringing their signature creative and fun approach to Indian dining to San Francisco’s Mission District, where the duo originally met.
+Jessi and Jennifer Singh, the team who created acclaimed restaurants, Babu Ji in NYC’s Alphabet City, Horn Please and Babu Ji of Melbourne, Australia (both sold 2015) and Dhaba at the Mill of Kyneton, Australia (sold in 2013), come full circle, bringing their signature creative and fun approach to Indian dining to San Francisco’s Mission District, where the duo originally met.

 We’ve stocked the beverage fridges well too.
 There’s a 40+ selection of mostly small, local beers in the help yourself fridge.
 The interesting but

 always approachable wine list was created with the help of sommelier, winemaker legend and friend, Rajat Parr.
 The cocktail list, gently inspired by flavors from our kitchen, was crafted Vincent Chirico of NYC’s famed Raines Law Room.

 Chef Jessi Singh is the man behind the pots.
 As a boy in India, he fought all cultural pressures to stay out of the kitchen as it was considered a place for females.
 But he simply never wanted to be anywhere else.
 So he grew up in a humble, North Indian village kitchen where his love of cooking for others emerged.
 The path he followed, starting in that kitchen stretched to many ends of the globe.